 The package name is glibc-kernheaders-*.
 You can use rpm2cpio to first

 convert and extract it.
 All you'll need is glibc-kernheaders.tar.bz2.

 I've also made the tarball available in http://ttervo.vectorstar.net/nptl,

 but don't expect it to be the latest one available.
 In the same directory,

 you'll also find POSIX compliancy patches for several packages (see notes

 You'll need a couple of patches as well.
 If not otherwise mentioned, they

 are expected to be used during both chapters 5 and 6.
 All are available in

-Binutils testsuite will also fail with one test due to changes
+Binutils testsuite will fail one test due to changes introduced in

 Util-linux won't compile against 2.6 kernel headers, so we patch it in